l0co/rest-data-filter/README.md

 }
 ```

-Now, in your controller you can simply get the data in the following way (this example uses `JpaFilterQueruBuilder` but there are some other options listed below):
+Now, in your controller you can simply get the data in the following way (this example uses `JpaFilterQueryBuilder` but there are some other options listed below):

 ```java
 public PageableResult<User> listUsers(UserFilter req) {